• Skip to main content

 • sour cream.

-So I've created a "cheats" version of creme anglaise, a pouring custard, to go with the Cherry Cake.
+With the leftover egg yolks from the cake recipe, I've created a "cheats" version of creme anglaise, a pouring custard, to go with the Cherry Cake.

 To make the pouring custard, you'll also need these ingredients in addition to the leftover egg yolks: